bernhardHartleb/MicroZedKernel/02-linux-kernel.md

      	};

-Compile it:
+Compile the source into a device tree binary (dtb):

-dtc -I dts -O dtb -o devicetree.dtb arch/arm/boot/dts/zynq-zed.dts
+~$ dtc -I dts -O dtb -o devicetree.dtb arch/arm/boot/dts/zynq-zed.dts

-To add new or change existing peripherals edit this file:
+To add or change existing peripherals edit this file:

-arch/arm/boot/dts/zynq-7000.dtsi
+vim arch/arm/boot/dts/zynq-7000.dtsi

-##Installing the kernel
+##(Option 1) Installing the new kernel directly on SD-card

 Insert the SD card on your PC or Virtual Machine.
 Check were the SD card is mounted with the lsblk command.

 ~$ lsblk
 sdb      8:16   1   3.7G  0 disk
-|-sdb1   8:17   1    50M  0 part /media/usb0
+|-sdb1   8:17   1    50M  0 part /media/abc/BOOT
-`-sdb2   8:18   1  1006M  0 part /media/usb1
+`-sdb2   8:18   1  1006M  0 part /media/abc/rootfs

-In this case, the partition were mounted in /media/usb0 and /media/usb1
+In this case, the partition were mounted in /media/abc/BOOT and /media/abc/rootfs

+~$ export BOOT=/media/abc/BOOT
-~$ export BOOT=/media/BOOT; export ROOTFS=/media/rootfs;
+~$ export ROOTFS=/media/abc/rootfs

-copy the files:
+Copy the files, the old kernel will be overwritten!

 ~$ cd linux-xlnx
 ~$ cp -v arch/arm/boot/uImage $BOOT
 ~$ cp -v devicetree.dtb $BOOT

-In order to write in the rootfs we need to have root rights, and the ROOTFS variable was exported for the user.
+In order to write into the rootfs we need to have root rights, and the ROOTFS variable was exported for the user.
-We write an script or just hardcoding the path to rootfs as next.
+We write an script or just hardcode the path to rootfs as following:

 ~$ sudo make modules_install INSTALL_MOD_PATH=$ROOTFS

-unmount:
+Unmount the SD-card pratition to make sure files are written properly:

+~$ sudo umount $BOOT
-~$ sync; sudo umount $BOOT; sudo umount $ROOTFS
+~$ sudo umount $ROOTFS

 Insert the SD card in the board and let it boot.
-Use the serial console to loog for potential errors.
+Use the serial console to look for potential errors.
-Once you are logged in, verify the used kernel:
+Once you are logged in, verify the used kernel version:

 mircoZed:~# uname -a
 mircoZed:~# dmesg